scottericpetersen/pro-audio-on-linux/README.md

 One important "feature" of ALSA that shows why the following sections on audio servers exist, is that it provides connection to system hardware (built-in or USB, etc) to *only one client* at a time.
 This means if you directly choose ALSA as the sound server of choice in your DAW, no other audio sources on your system (ex.
 Spotify running in a browser) will have access to the audio card.

-__Takeaway:__ if ALSA is misconfigured, or is not able to provide a driver in order to interact with an audio device, nothing will work, and all of the mixer/servers sitting on top of ALSA will have no interface to the audio device.
-In other words, when troubleshooting, the problem with a device (no audio in or out, etc) may be higher-up (pipewire-jack) or lower down (ALSA).
+__Takeaway:__ If ALSA is misconfigured, or is not able to provide a driver for an audio device, that device will be unavailable to any server above ALSA like JACK, Pulse or Pipewire.
+If a device is unavailable (not seen or misconfigured) in Pulse, the problem may be either with Pulse or with ALSA or the device is not compatible with a Linux system.

 ## 2.b PulseAudio (server/mixer)